 Multi-channel · Persistent History

 Multiple named channels — join #lobby, create #games, switch freely.
 Persistent message history backfills when you enter a channel.
+Message reactions, inline editing, and drag-and-drop file attachments.
 Slash commands for whispers, emotes, file sharing, blocking, and away status.

-@Mentions with cross-channel notifications.
+@Mentions with cross-channel notifications and typing indicators.
 Split-screen ANSI display for the classic feel, or use the native chat panel in Hermes Terminal for a modern interface.
 The sysop dashboard shows a live feed across all channels.

 Multi-conference forum system with hierarchical organization — conferences contain subforums, each with their own access levels.
 Per-user read pointers track new messages since your last visit.
 Keyword search across message subjects and bodies.